 US President Dwight Eisenhower once said: "Every gun that is made, every warship launched, every rocket fired signifies, in the final sense, a theft from those who hunger and are not fed, those who are cold and not clothed."
-More than fifty years later the budgets of militaries in the world keep rising.
+More than fifty years later the budgets of militaries around the world keep going up.

-In 1973, the Union of Soviet Socialist Republics (U.S.S.R) suggested the permanent members of the Security Council should reduce their military budgets.
-The idea was to use the money saved to help other countries.
+In 1973 the Union of Soviet Socialist Republics (U.S.S.R) suggested the permanent members of the Security Council should all reduce their military budgets by 10%.
+The idea was to use the money saved to help developing countries.
 Most of the countries agreed this was a good idea.
-They created a committee to help states using the money saved.
-This plan did not work.
+They created a committee to help countries using the money saved.
+This plan did not work out.

-Seven years later, countries at the UN thought states should report how much they spend on the military.
+Seven years later, countries at the UN thought it would be a good idea if states reported how much they spent on the military every year.
 Every year, states can report to the Secretary-General how much they spend.
-The Secretary-General reports on the situation.
+The Secretary-General then reports on the situation.
 126 states reported how much they spent.
 Some states report every year and some states report every few years.
-Some states have reported just once.
+Some states have only reported once.
 Other states do not report at all.
 It is a choice to share this information.